rehanautomation/my-nextjs-site/COMPREHENSIVE_SEO_IMPLEMENTATION.md

 4. **Update content** regularly
 5. **Build quality backlinks**

-Your website is now fully optimized for search engines and ready to achieve top rankings in competitive healthcare automation keywords! 🎉
+Your website is now fully optimized for search engines and ready to achieve top rankings in competitive business automation and customer conversion keywords! 🎉